-Pa perwork Forms required by your insurance carrier.
-A copy of your Healthcare Directive or Durable Power of Attorney for Healthcare if you have one.
-If you do not have one of these and would like more information, talk with your healthcare team.
-This book and any other education material you were given about your surgery.
-M oney You may need a form of payment (cash, check, credit card) for discharge medications and equipment.
-Pe rsonal items Cases for your glasses, dentures, and/or contact lenses.
-Label the containers with your name to keep them safe when not in use.
-Things that help you feel comfortable and support your healing.
-Some examples may be music, pictures, or religious material.
-Loose, comfortable clothes.
-Walking shoes.
-M edicine Depending on where you have your surgery, you will be asked to bring all of your home medicine in their original bottles or a complete list of the medicine you take at home.
+Paperwork ☐ Forms required by your insurance carrier. ☐ A copy of your Healthcare Directive or Durable Power of Attorney for Healthcare if you have one.
+If you do not have one of these and would like more information, talk with your healthcare team. $\hfill\square$ This book and any other education material you were given about your surgery.
+Money ☐ You may need a form of payment (cash, check, credit card) for discharge medications and equipment. \Box A small amount of cash if you want to purchase a newspaper in the front lobby.
+Personal items ☐ Cases for your glasses, dentures, and/or contact lenses.
+Label the containers with your name to keep them safe when not in use. ☐ Things that help you feel comfortable and support your healing.
+Some examples may be music, pictures, or religious material. \Box Loose, comfortable clothes. □ Walking shoes.
+Medicine □ Depending on where you have your surgery, you will be asked to bring all of your home medicine in their original bottles or a complete list of the medicing you take at home.
 This includes vitamins, herbals, dietary supplements, inhalers, ointments, eye drops, and Nitroglycerin.
 Ask your healthcare team how they want you to bring your current medicine.
-A nurse or pharmacist will review the medicine with you.
-We may request that your family take your medicine back home again.
-Pe rsonal Medical Equipment If you use a CPAP machine for sleep apnea, bring the machine and cord.
-Also, bring your CPAP tubing, mask, and settings.
-Bring devices you use to walk at home such as a cane or brace.
-You will be provided with a sling to wear after your surgery.
-Oı otions to Protect Your Valuables Leave your valuables at home, as you will be spending time in therapy and away from your room.
-You are responsible to keep track of your items.
-Have a family member take your checkbook, wallet, credit cards, large amounts of cash, jewelry, and sentimental items, or consider leaving at home. П Ask your nurse to place your valuables in the hospital safe.
+A nurse or pharmacist will review the medicine with you. \square We may request that your family take your medicine back home again.
+Personal Medical Equipment ☐ If you use a CPAP machine for sleep apnea, bring the machine and cord.
+Also, bring your CPAP tubing, mask, and settings. ☐ Bring devices you use to walk at home such as a cane or brace.
+Options to Protect Your Valuables ☐ Leave your valuables at home, as you will be spending time in therapy and away from your room.
+You are responsible to keep track of your items. ☐ Have a family member take your checkbook, wallet, credit cards, large amounts of cash, jewelry, and sentimental items.